lucaszischka/BottomSheet/README.md

 # Examples

-## The simplest Version of a BottomSheet
+## The simplest version of a BottomSheet

 ````swift
 import SwiftUI